LilDre7/Proyecto-clima/README.md

-Readme for the proyect clime
+Readme for the proyect whiter